near/docs/docs/tutorials/contracts/nfts/4-core.md

 The first thing you'll want to do is make sure that the sender is authorized to transfer the token.
 In this case, you'll just make sure that the sender is the owner of the token.
 You'll do that by getting the `Token` object using the `token_id` and making sure that the sender is equal to the token's `owner_id`.

-After that you'll remove the token ID from the sender's list and add the token ID to the receiver's list of tokens.
+Second, you'll remove the token ID from the sender's list and add the token ID to the receiver's list of tokens.
 Finally, you'll create a new `Token` object with the receiver as the owner and remap the token ID to that newly created object.

 You'll want to create this function within the contract implementation (below the `internal_add_token_to_owner` you created in the minting tutorial).